Leading a project: a few tips for smoother execution and higher team adoption

 • Manager: person who makes the decisions and holds responsibilities

-• Leader: person show inspires and shows the way
+• Leader: person who inspires and shows the way

 • When “leading” a project or a team, you ideally use each of those postures according to the situation and what you try to achieve at a certain time.